Traveling to Cruise Ports

 Be sure to have a copy of all your reservations.
 This includes hotel room reservations, flight itineraries, cruise paperwork, and excursion reservations.
 Some people prefer to have printed copies as smartphones may not work at all times.

 If you have a severe medical condition or need proof of vaccines for any reason, be sure to take documentation with you.

 If the cruise you have your eye on departs from a city that isn’t close to you, don’t rule it out – you can find cheap flights to many of the cruise port cities!
 Finding flights, either one-way or roundtrip, is simple when you use an airfare comparison site, plus it’s the only way to be sure you’re getting the best deal.

-What’s crucial to keep in mind as you plan and shop for flights is leaving enough time to get to port before the ship departs.
+What’s crucial to keep in mind as you plan and shop for flights is leaving with enough time to get to port before the ship departs.
 For example, let’s say you plan to fly in two hours before the ship leaves but will that really be enough time?
-What if there’s heavy traffic on the roads to the port or what if the plane is delayed?
-Consider flying in the day before the cruise gets underway – and staying in a hotel or with friends or family – so you can be at the boat bright and early.
-Plus, if you are traveling to your departure port anyways, why not make it part of your trip and see what the city has to offer.
+What if there’s heavy traffic on the roads to the ship or what if the plane is delayed?
+Consider flying in the day before the cruise – and staying in a hotel or with friends or family – so you can be at the boat bright and early.
+Plus, if you are traveling to your departure port anyways, why not make it part of your trip and see what the city has to offer?
 Departure cities such as New Orleans, Seattle, Miami, San Francisco, and San Diego are all destinations in themselves!